standardhealth/shr-cli/README.md

 $ yarn run ig:publish
 ```

-NOTE: The FHIR IG publishing tool uses a _lot_ of memory when processing the full set of SHR definitions.
+NOTE: The FHIR IG Publisher tool uses a _lot_ of memory when processing the full set of SHR definitions.
 The yarn script above will allocated up to 8GB of RAM.
 A minimum of 4GB of RAM is recommended to run the tool.

 # Creating the FHIR Implementation Guide Using an HTTP Proxy

-If your system requires a proxy to access the internet, you'll need to take a more complex approach than above.
+**NOTE: The current version of the FHIR IG Publisher tool does not properly support HTTP proxies.** This has been logged in FHIR's GForge tracker as issue [#19815](https://gforge.hl7.org/gf/project/fhir/tracker/?action=TrackerItemEdit&tracker_item_id=19815).
+To properly run the IG Publisher, you need to be in an environment that does not require a proxy.

+If you *must* run the IG Publisher in a proxy environment, you can download an earlier version of the publisher (with working proxy support) here: [IGPublisher (Oct 10 2018)](https://github.com/standardhealth/shr-fhir-export/raw/a4a66550605e75a1a28746c7961f830ab339b84b/lib/ig_files/org.hl7.fhir.igpublisher.jar). _NOTE: You will be missing any bug fixes and enhancements made to the publisher since October 2018, and we do not recommend using this for actual publishing._

-First, export a system environment variable called JAVA_OPTS, setting the proxies as appropriate.
+To use the old (but proxy-friendly) IG Publisher, export a system environment variable called JAVA_OPTS, setting the proxies as appropriate.

 On Mac or Linux:
 ```